sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 <p align="center"><img src="./images/dpu-startup-seq.svg"></p>

 #### 2.1.1 DPUs in dark mode
+* A smartswitch when configured to boot up with all the DPUs in it are powered down upon boot up is referred as DPUs in dark mode.
+* In the dark mode the platform.json file shown in section "3.1.3" will not have the dictionary for the DPUS.
+* The term dark mode is overloaded in some cases where the platform.json may have the dictionary but the config_db.json will have the admin_state of all DPU modules as "down".
-* Generally a smartswitch boots up with the DPUs in the dark mode with the help of platform config_db
+* Generally a smartswitch boots up with the DPUs in the dark mode.
-* NPU pmon listens to config DB events for DPU admin up/down events
-* PMON use set_admin_state() API to honor the request
-* The DPUs would stay power down in dark mode and will not consume power
+* The DPUs would stay power down in dark mode and will not consume power.

 #### 2.1.2 Configuring startup and shutdown
 * The user can use the “config chassis modules startup DPUx”  to power ON a DPU Example: “config chassis modules startup DPU0”
 * The “config chassis modules shutdown DPUx” is used to power OFF a DPU Example: “config chassis modules shutdown DPU0”
 * The DPUs are powered down by configuring the admin_status as shown in the schema
-* The config change event handler listens to the config change and sets the corresponding switch configDB table and also triggers the module set_admin_state() API
+* The config change event handler running on the chassisd of PMON listens to the config change and sets the corresponding switch configDB table and also triggers the module set_admin_state() API.
 * The platform executes the power ON/OFF sequence

 #### config_db.json